 Every state, except New Hampshire and Virginia, requires drivers to have some level of liability coverage.
 And even though New Hampshire doesn’t require auto insurance by law, its Department of Safety “strongly recommends” it.
 Without coverage, you might have to shell out lots of money if you get into a crash.

-You’ll find that each state sets unique requirements for limits.
+You’ll find that each state sets unique limit requirements.
 What you may see in one state won’t be what you could in another.

-Typically, your comprehensive or collision limits are the same as your car’s actual cash value (ACV) when it’s in an accident.
-If your car is a total loss because of a collision or otherwise, your policy would cover your vehicle’s value while taking depreciation into account.
+Typically, your comprehensive or collision insurance limits are the same as your car’s actual cash value (ACV) when it’s in an accident.
+If your car is a total loss because of a crash or otherwise, your policy would cover your vehicle’s value while taking depreciation into account.

 The ACV is the cost to repair or replace your damaged vehicle minus the depreciation.
 The ACV is also the fair market value of your vehicle.